EnzymeFunctionInitiative/EST/docs/source/pipelines/gnt/index.rst

    * ``all_pfam_split``: ``pfam_split``, except all Pfams are included
      even those that don't meet the co-occurrence threshold

-Finally, the Color SSN pipeline is run which colors and numbers sequences by cluster.
+Finally, the :doc:`Color SSN pipeline <../colorssn/index>` is run which colors and numbers sequences by cluster.
 See the Color SSN pipeline documentation for more information on the pipeline.
 This process is run because the colored SSNs and related files are useful in GNT analyses.